CompPhysics/QuantumComputingQuNorth/README.md

 # Quantum Computing and Quantum Computers
 This repository contains codes and notebooks that demonstrate the application of Resolution Refinement and the Rodeo algorithm in solving complicated many-particle problems on a quantum computer.
 There are both codes for simpler Hamiltonians that run on classical computers as well as benchmarks that run on quantum computers.
+In the folder Codes ou will find examples of our research pipeline which starts with a coarse initial state, and through resolution refinement produces an initial state to be used with the Rodeo algorithm.
+Presently, there is an application to a pairing Hamiltonian only.